Complete guide to configuring ClearanceKit's file access policies, app protections, jail rules, process ancestry, allowlists, and MDM deployment.

 This means ancestry lookup (which is more expensive) only happens when a rule actually requires it.

+// warning: Performance note.
 Rules with ancestor criteria require the system extension to look up the process tree and may add latency compared to process-level-only rules.
 The GUI warns you about this when adding ancestor criteria to a rule.
 For most workloads this is imperceptible, but avoid adding ancestry criteria to rules that match very high-frequency paths.

 Each ancestor record includes: